By using this site, you agree to the Privacy Policy and Terms of Use.

 1930: Founding of the American Journal of Police Science

 The American Journal of Police Science was established by the staff of Goddard’s Scientific Crime Detection Laboratory in Chicago.
-In 1932, it merged with the Journal of Criminal Law and Criminology, forming the Journal of Criminal Law, Criminology, and Police Science, which became a leading publication in forensic advancements.
+In 1932, it merged with the Journal of Criminal Law and CriminologyCriminology is the study of criminal behavior and its interactions with the legal system, incorporating theories, crime prevention, and societal implications.
+More, forming the Journal of Criminal Law, Criminology, and Police Science, which became a leading publication in forensic advancements.

 1930: Development of Lie Detection in Law Enforcement